bediakolab/pyInterferometry/README.md

 2: Madeline Van Winkle* & Isaac M. Craig*, et al. Nat Commun 14, 2989 (2023).
 (In particular the SI of this work described many details of this codebase)

+3: Isaac M. Craig, et al. arxiv.org/abs/2406.04515 (Has many additional considerations and numerical details)

+The code can also provide more qualitative color-coded virtual dark fields for moirés as seen in Nature Nanotechnology (2024): 1-7 and Nature Materials 23.3 (2024): 323-330.
+Although precise virtual aperture definition for super-moirés is yet not automated.

 ## Contact
 Please contact me with any questions, issues, or requests.
 Isaac M. Craig - craigi[at]berkeley[dot]edu